 The next parameter is the duplex mode.
 The duplex mode may be set to full duplex or half duplex.
-With full duplex any commands received by the bath via the serial interface are immediately echoed or transmitted back to the device of origin and the command is executed.
-With half duplex the commands are executed but not echoed.
-The duplex mode parameter is indicated by,
+With full duplex, any commands received by the bath via the serial interface are executed and immediately echoed or transmitted back to the device of origin.
+With half duplex, the commands are executed but not echoed.
+The duplex mode parameter is indicated by, dUPL Serial duplex mode parameter dUP=FULL Current duplex mode setting dUP=HALF New duplex mode settin